-Being a great match for music & sound to image, art projects or commercials alike, it puts “experience, perception, atmosphere an creating a sound-image” first.
+Being a great match for music & sound to moving image, art projects, computergames or commercials alike, it puts “experience, perception, atmosphere an creating a sound-image” centerstage.

 “….Obviously, since all these features and qualities come together in the sounds I love to create, I would love to explore new ways of organizing sound for you as well…”

-Music & sound compositions with very specific features.
+Music & sound compositions with a focus on atmosphere and cinematic storytelling.